DiRAC-HPC/Cluster-Challenge/README.md

 - How do we measure performance in HPC?
 - What are strong and weak scaling?
 - How to vectorise code?
-- How to parallelised over multiple cores?
+- How to parallelise over multiple cores?
 - How to accelerate on a GPU?

 This leads us to a list of topics to cover: